Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Introduction

 \subsection{A random viewpoint}

-One may wonder why the limits in Conjecture \ref{BerryConj} and Conjecture \ref{BC2} should exhibit Gaussian behavior.
-This is indeed quite mysterious.
-We nevertheless show that for random superpositions of the eigenfunctions $\phi_j^{(n)}$ Conjecture \ref{BC2} holds.
+Proving that the limits associated with deterministic eigenfunctions in Conjecture \ref{BerryConj} and Conjecture \ref{BC2} exhibit Gaussian behavior is most likely a very difficult problem.
+However we show that for random superpositions of the eigenfunctions $\phi_j^{(n)}$ Conjecture \ref{BC2} holds.
 In fact we prove a stronger result, see Theorem \ref{I:T5} below.

-Considering random superpositions naturally leads to two processes on measures on $C^\infty (X)$: we may either first pick a random superposition and then randomly lift it to $X$ via a random projection $X \to M_n$, or first pick a random projection and then lift a random superposition using this projection.
+Considering random superpositions naturally leads to two processes on measures on $C^\infty (X)$: we may either first pick a random superposition and then lift it to $X$ via a random projection $X \to M_n$, or first pick a random projection and then lift a random superposition using this projection.
 In other words for the first process we first choose a random superposition, and then look at the function we just obtained around a randomly chosen point (and frame).
 In the second case we first choose a point at random and look at a random superposition around this point.
 This leads to two different random {\it processes on processes} on $C^\infty (X)$, or equivalently to two measures on $\mathbb{M}^1(C^\infty(X))$, the space of probability measures on $C^\infty (X)$ that we denote respectively by $\alpha$ and $\beta$.
 In general, the process associated with $\alpha$ is richer as far as we are interested in random eigenfunctions.
 For a precise definition of these two processes in the level aspect, see Section \ref{s:randomization}.